monishamekala/vidly/README.md

 Step 3: Install VS code

+Step 4: Open the extracted folder in VS code

-Step 4: In Terminal run "python manage.py runserver" command
+Step 5: In Terminal run "python manage.py runserver" command

-Step 5: Open the link in browser from the output
+Step 6: Open the link in browser from the output

 Vidly is on your screen